steelheadfly/jarkolla-asiaa/7steps-oop-alg.md

 ### 7. Add a way to concatenate scores with short circuit on Error

-- Added .chain method that allows merging two score objects into a single score object
+- Add .chain method that allows merging two score objects into a single score object
-- Added an add helper arithmetic function
+- Add an add helper arithmetic function

 ```